aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 ### Setting Lambda Runtimes

-The following example configures the custom resource lambda runtime to `PYTHON_3_12`:
+The `addLambdaRuntime` method of `CustomResourceConfig` will set every AWS-vended custom resource to the specified lambda runtime, provided that the custom resource lambda is in the same runtime family as the one you specified.
+The S3 BucketDeployment construct uses lambda runtime Python 3.9.
+The following example sets the custom resource lambda runtime to `PYTHON_3_12`:
 ```ts
 import * as cdk from 'aws-cdk-lib';
 import * as s3deploy from 'aws-cdk-lib/aws-s3-deployment';